muff1nman/ansible-role-ddclient/README.md

 * ddclient_use_web_skip: ''
 this is an option in case ddclient_use_web is used, if defined, skip this string to get the ip

-* ddclient_protocol: ''
-which dydns protocol, MUST BE DEFINED !!

-* ddclient_login: ''
-user used to connect, MUST BE DEFINED !!

-* ddclient_password: ''
-password used to connect, MUST BE DEFINED !!

-* ddclient_server: ''
-server on which to connect to do ddns operation, MUST BE DEFINED !!

-* ddclient_ddns_records: ''
-which records to update, MUST BE DEFINED !!

 * ddclient_mx: ''
 if defined ,use it as mx for the host, this has to be supported by the dyn hoster...